 The Camino de Santiago is a 1,000 year old pilgrim route.
-Many people have walked it, and many more will.
-People have written Camino books about it.
+Many people have walked it and written Camino books about their experience.
 Others have been inspired by these books.
 Below are some of the best Camino books, written in a variety of styles and tones to suit all.

 Interested in walking the Camino?
-Click here to see our Camino Frances tours.
+Find out more about our Camino Frances tours

 The Pilgrimage – Paulo Coelho

 Paulo Coelho is a Brazilian author who penned ‘The Pilgrimage’ in 1987.
 The story begins following Paulo’s failed initialisation into a religious order.

 He is then tasked with walking the Camino de Santiago in order to find a sword which will grant him acceptance into the order.

 He is guided along the way by Petrus who teaches him new spiritual and meditative exercises.